British yard Sunseeker has revealed new details and renderings of its new 29.8 metre 100 Yacht model.

-Accommodation on board is for a total of 10 guests in four lower deck ensuite guest cabins while the full beam owner’s suite with an ensuite, walk-in wardrobe, office and large lobby sits on the main deck.
+Accommodation on board is for a total of eight guests, including the full beam owner’s suite with an ensuite, walk-in wardrobe, office and large lobby, which sits forward of the main deck.

 The main deck also features a formal dining area for eight guests and a large galley forward with direct side deck access for crew.
 The forward crew quarters are accessed through the galley.
-Accommodation on board is for a total of five crew in ensuite three cabins.
+Accommodation on board is for a total of four crew, including a dedicated captain's cabin.

-The tender garage meanwhile can be flooded electronically and is large enough to accommodate a Williams 460 Sportjet, as well as Seabobs.
+The tender garage meanwhile can be flooded electronically and is large enough to accommodate a Williams 460 Sportjet, as well as a GTX255 jet ski and Seabobs.

 Sunseeker chief executive Andrea Frabetti described the new model as “a remarkable example of bespoke refinement.”